 While analyzing the past financial performance data of India Nippon Electricals Ltd, an investor would notice that the company has one subsidiary company (99.97% stake), PT Automotive Systems Indonesia (PTA) and one associate company (40% stake), Synergy Shakthi Renewable Energy Pvt.
 Ltd. (SSREPL).
 As a result, India Nippon Electricals Ltd provides both standalone financials as well as consolidated financials in its annual reports.

 Ideally, we believe that while analysing any company, an investor should always look at the company as a whole and focus on financials, which represent the business picture of the entire group.
 Consolidated financials of any company present such a picture.
-Therefore, we prefer to analyse consolidated financials of companies.
+Therefore, we prefer to analyse the consolidated financials of companies.

 Further advised reading: Standalone vs Consolidated Financials: A Complete Guide

 Nevertheless, in the case of India Nippon Electricals Ltd, an investor notices that the subsidiary company in Indonesia, PTA, does not have any business operations.
 This subsidiary company was established in Indonesia when its group company and its largest customer, TVS Motors Ltd started operations in Indonesia.
 India Nippon Electricals Ltd purchased land in Indonesia to put up a manufacturing plant.
 However, the sales volumes of TVS in Indonesia did not reach a level that could justify the creation of a manufacturing plant by India Nippon Electricals Ltd in Indonesia.
-As a result, it supplies TVS Indonesia from its Indian plants and the Indonesia land parcel remains unused.
+As a result, it supplies TVS Indonesia from its Indian plants and the Indonesian land parcel remains unused.
 Therefore, the Indonesian subsidiary of the company, PT Automotive Systems Indonesia (PTA) is without any operation and contains only a land parcel as an asset.

 The associate company, Synergy Shakthi Renewable Energy Pvt.
 Ltd. (SSREPL), was established by India Nippon Electricals Ltd to generate energy from biomass.
 The plant started operations in FY2010.
 However, currently, due to adverse conditions, the plant is non-functional for the last many years.